 Friction Author Jeff Rosenblum joins host Jay Shetty for this weeks installment of Nasdaq Speed Read.
 Jeff discusses the effects of Friction on the finance community.
 For them, the bottom line is the bottom line.

 Co-author of 'Friction', Jeff Rosenblum joined Glenn Beck on radio to share how companies need to focus on becoming “passion brands” rather than flooding consumers with advertisements.

 This slick volume by digital ad agency execs uses elegant typefaces to dress up a serious critique of modern marketing: Most ads don’t work, and brands must adapt.

-According to Jeff Rosenblum, author of Friction: Passion Brands in the Age of Disruption, the brands that inspire love at an almost irrational level outperform the competition as much as 8 to 1 over a 10-year period.
+According to Jeff Rosenblum, author of Friction: Passion Brands in the Age of Disruption, the brands that inspire love at an almost irrational level outperform the competition dramatically.

 Bloomberg Markets: Rosenblum on What Makes a Passion Brand.
 Jeff Rosenblum Founder Questus Discusses his book "Friction: Passion Brands in the Age of Disruption."

 Questus presents the Super 8 Human Hug Project in a keynote to marketing executives at the annual Videonomics Summit.

 The Ivy League tour continues as Questus Founding Partner guest lectures at Cornell University.

 Questus Founding Partner guest lectures at NYU, focusing on lessons for building passion brands in the age of disruption.